jggomeztocino/jggomeztocino/README.md

 <h2 align="left">👋 Thanks for stopping by! <br> My name is Jesús and I'm a Computer Science Engineer 🧑‍💻</h2>
 <div align = "left">
   <!-- TO-DO: Add biography, brief introduction.. -->
+  I'm a passionate Computer Science Engineer with a love for technology, especially programming.
+  I'm always on the lookout for opportunities to learn, grow, and connect with others in the tech world.
+  Whether it's a new challenge or a chance to collaborate, I'm excited to see where my skills can take me!
 </div>

 ###